Sonnenstein Euthanasia Centre

 Insider Tips

-To enhance your visit to the Sonnenstein Euthanasia Centre, consider the following insider tips:
+When visiting the Sonnenstein Euthanasia Centre, consider the following tips to enhance your experience:

 Practical Information

-What to Bring: Comfortable walking shoes are recommended, as you may spend time exploring the grounds and various exhibition spaces.
-A notebook may also be useful for jotting down reflections or insights.
+• What to Bring: Comfortable walking shoes are recommended, as the site involves some walking.
+A notebook may also be useful for jotting down reflections or insights gained during your visit.

 Frequently Asked Questions